781flyingdutchman/background_downloader/doc/CONFIG.md

     android:foregroundServiceType="dataSync" />
   ```

-  - `(Config.runInForeground, bool activate)` or `(Config.runInForeground, Config.always)` or `(Config.runInForeground, Config.never)` activates or de-activates foreground mode for all tasks
+  - `(Config.runInForeground, bool activate)` or `(Config.runInForeground, Config.always)` or `(Config.runInForeground, Config.never)` activates or de-activates foreground mode for all tasks.
-  - `(Config.runInForegroundIfFileLargerThan, int fileSize)` activates foreground mode for downloads/uploads that exceed this file size, expressed in MB
+  - `(Config.runInForegroundIfFileLargerThan, int fileSize)` activates foreground mode for downloads/uploads that exceed this file size, expressed in MB.
 * [Android] Use external storage.

   Either your app runs in default (internal storage) mode, or in external storage.
 You cannot switch between internal and external, as the directory structure that - for example - `BaseDirectory.applicationDocuments` refers to is different in each mode